near/intents/escrow-swap/README.md

 # Escrow-Swap Smart-Contract

-Deterministic escrow contract that locks the maker’s `src_token` and lets whitelisted (or permissionless) takers fill it by sending `dst_token`.
+Deterministic escrow-swap smart-contract that locks the maker’s `src_token` and lets whitelisted (or permissionless) takers fill it by sending `dst_token`.

 ## Features